-Planning for retirement is tough because there are so many unknowns.
+Planning for retirement is tough.
+There are so many things we can't know in advance.
 What will the market do?
 How should I invest and how long will my portfolio last?
 How much can I safely take out of my account so I don’t run out of money?

 Too often people assume that the best answer to these questions is a complicated investment plan that takes a lot of time and attention, but a simple balanced fund may be just as effective.